ArturColen/JS-Challenge/README.md

 ![Image of the clocks](https://user-images.githubusercontent.com/96635074/209582639-89f3cdc1-aaeb-49d0-96a3-670df6ed754a.png)

 # Day 3 - Climate ⛅
-The project consists of a climate consultant of several locations around the world based on the consumption of an API.
+The project consists in a climate consultant of several locations around the world based on the consumption of an API.

 Access the page [here](https://climate-js.surge.sh/).

 ![Image of the climate project](https://user-images.githubusercontent.com/96635074/210024156-c2f79f87-f6cf-44dc-98d0-efd069e86153.png)

 # Day 4 - Tic-tac-toe #️⃣
-The program developed consists of the creation of the Tic-tac-toe game.
+The program developed consists in the creation of the Tic-tac-toe game.

 Access the page [here](https://tictactoe-js.surge.sh/).